 For a given conductivity distribution we calculate the current distribution approximately as described in the previous paragraphes.
-Afterwards we calculate the magnetic field H and the magnetic flux B, respectively, on the shell surface of a cylinder that contains the stack.
+Afterwards we calculate the magnetic field \mathbf{H} and the magnetic flux \mathbf{B} , respectively, on the shell surface of a cylinder that contains the stack.
 The Figure 2.2 shows the current distribution from Figure 2.1 and its magnetic field (red arrows) on the shell of a cylinder.

 Since the current is fed in at the base surface and taken from the top surface we are interested in the currents in the zdirection.
-Thus, we represent the currents based on a homogeneous conductivity dis-Thus, the yellow color inditribution. cates areas of large currents in negative zdirection, red areas show small currents.
+Thus, we represent the currents

-I{klmz} in the grid model as colored plots on the n_3-1 slices defined by the points p{klm} figure shows a difference reconstruction of $\mathbf{j}{reg} - \mathbf{j}{hom}$ where \mathbf{j}{hom} is a current distribution
+I{klmz} in the grid model as colored plots on the $n_3 - 1$ slices defined by the points p{klm} for each $m = 0 \dots n_3 - 2$.
+Note that $I{kl(n_3-1)}$ are the outflowing currents, and therefore, we do not represent them.
+In this way, the Figure 2.3 discribes how the current I_z of a fuel cell with an electric insulation is represented by a colored plot on 3 slices.
+Here, the figure shows a difference reconstruction of $\mathbf{j}{reg} - \mathbf{j}{hom}$ where \mathbf{j}{hom} is a current distribution based on a homogeneous conductivity distribution.
+Thus, the yellow color indicates areas of large currents in negative zdirection, red areas show small currents.

 Figure 2.4 shows an example where we compare the simulated (on the left columns) with the reconstructed currents.
-For both images we used the same conductivity distribution function in B with one electric insulation close to one of the corner at the top surface.
-For the left image we took a [5, 5, 5] grid, for the right image a [7, 7, 7]-grid.
-We added a noise of one percent to the simulated magnetic field data and took a regularization parameter $\alpha = 10^{-2}$.
+For both images we used the same conductivity distribution function in \mathbb{R}^3 with one electric insulation close to one of the corner at the top surface.
+For the first image we took a [5, 5, 5] grid, for the second a [7, 7, 7]-grid.
+We added a noise of one percent to the calculated magnetic field data and took a regularization parameter $\alpha = 10^{-2}$.
 Both images reflect the characteristic area of lower currents which is the effect of the low conductivities in this area.
 In addition, both images have small artefacts at the base of the stack.
 Altogether, this example shows that we are able to reconstruct defect inclusions near the boundary of the stack.